Best Practice

 This is too harsh and restrictive, but the argument that setters and

-the more reasonable guideline is; do not make public
+The reasonable guideline is; do not make public

 setters or getters unless they are absolutely needed and there is no other way